 “No one should be using these faulty tests that we’re experimenting with here today, and the companies producing them should probably be put out of business,” Kampia opined.
 Until a confirmation test, which could take weeks, proves negative for drugs, “you’re guilty until proven innocent.”

-This problem with non-specific field tests has led to their being excluded as evidence at trial; however there have been very few successful challenges to their use in establishing probably cause to arrest and hold suspects pending trial.
+This problem with non-specific field tests has led to their being excluded as evidence at trial; however, there have been very few successful challenges to their use in establishing probable cause to arrest and hold suspects pending trial.
 More problematic is the backlog in forensic labs in general, which is the only way to get the real test result.
-The common result of these bogus field tests is that citizens will be forced to pay large sums of cash bonds and attorney fees, or, even more unfortunately, suspects can be held in jail for months until lab results are returned.
+The common result of these bogus field tests is that citizens will be forced to pay large sums of cash bonds and attorney fees, or, even more, unfortunately, suspects can be held in jail for months until lab results are returned.

 Unfortunately, there is little that can be done about this mounting problem other than to arm yourself with the knowledge necessary to understand how an innocent situation can go awry.
-If you find yourself victim of an improper search or seizure contact Shapiro Zwanetz & Lake (SZL) immediately for our swift intervention.
+If you find yourself the victim of an improper search or seizure contact Shapiro Zwanetz & Lake (SZL) immediately for our swift intervention.
 Our criminal defense lawyers are ready to help.